DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

           - ✏️detect
           - ✏️respond
           - ✏️recover
-- 1.3.5 Due care/due diligence
+- 1.3.5 Due care/due diligence (Due care is acting upon assets to ensure their security, while due diligence is ensuring this security measure is doing what it should)
   - 🔴**Due diligence**: 🕵️ establishing a plan, policy, and process to protect the interests of the organization; due diligence is about understanding your security governance principles (policies and procedures) and the risks to your organization; actions taken by a vendor to demonstrate or provide due care
     - 💥Due diligence is defined in Black's law dictionary as "Such a measure of prudence, activity, or assiduity, as is properly to be expected from, and ordinarily exercised by, a reasonable and prudent man under the particular circumstances; not measured by any."
 Taking reasonable actions that a jury of your peers (if there is a jury) would agree are reasonable actions is due diligence.
     - Due diligence often involves: